awliu2/free-burritos/README.md

 # 🌯 Burrito Bot
-### A bot to automate the chipotle three-pointer promo codes during the 2023 NBA finals.
-Built using [twscrape](https://github.com/vladkens/twscrape), [pyautogui](https://pypi.org/project/PyAutoGUI/), and [pyperclip](https://github.com/asweigart/pyperclip).
+### A bot to automate the chipotle three-pointer promo codes during the 2023 NBA finals, using the [twscrape](https://github.com/vladkens/twscrape) API scrapper.

 ___
 ## Install & Requirements